Are you planning on getting, or going through, a divorce? If so, I can help you!

 For most aspects of the divorce, including property division, courts are not willing to revisit aspects that have already been resolved.
 For instance, once property is divided, a court will usually not go back to re-divide property in another way if circumstances change.
 Therefore, it is imperative that an experienced divorce attorney be retained to get the best result possible.

 However, in some cases reaching agreement may not be possible.
-If this is the case, I will not hesitate to try your case to a jury, or judge, and fight for you.
+If this is the case, as a tenacious divorce lawyer, I will not hesitate to try your case to a jury, or judge, and fight for you.
 I will work to obtain the best property, custody, spousal maintenance, visitation, and child support outcome for you.

 At the outset, I know that you likely will have many questions regarding your divorce.
 Specifically, there will be questions about property division, child custody, parenting rights, spousal support, and related matters.
 Illinois law provides several presumptions concerning how these and related matters will be resolved.
-These presumptions are a starting point, not an ending point, and I can review how the law will likely treat your case and explain how I can help to get you the best result possible.
+These presumptions are a starting point, not an ending point, and, as an experienced divorce attorney, I can review how the law will likely treat your case and explain how I can help to get you the best result possible.

 This is one of the key issues that needs to be decided in a divorce.
 Illinois is a state where property must be divided equitably among divorcing parties.
 This does not necessarily mean that the property should be divided equally.
 In general, the higher the value of the marital property, the more difficulty there is in dividing the property equitably.